-PEX pipes, being the latest form of piping (after thorough research), is the best form of pipes for domestic plumbing.
+The PEX pipe, being the latest form of piping (after thorough research), is the best form of pipes for domestic plumbing.
 They typically are designed for residential use; they cut easily and fewer fittings are required for installation.
-They are really quite flexible, which when combined with other factors eases the installation process; it has reduced operational noise, a sizable price tag and very good resistance to high temperature.
+They are really quite flexible, which when combined with other factors, eases the installation process.
+It has reduced operational noise, a sizable price tag and very good resistance to high temperature.
 With regards to the quality of services mentioned, it is quite cheap.

 - Cost of purchase